Apollo199999999/RedditVideoGenerator/README.md

 * At least 1GB of free space

-* Windows 10 or Windows 11 (I have not tested RedditVideoGenerator with Windows 7 or Windows 8.1, so use RedditVideoGenerator at your own risk if you are on those operating systems)
+* Windows 10 or Windows 11 (I have not tested RedditVideoGenerator with Windows 7 or Windows 8.1, so use RedditVideoGenerator at your own risk if you are using those operating systems)

 ## Privacy Policy